abdalla-hassanin/Masr-Club/README.md

 - View event details including name, category, location, date, time, and description.
 - View events on a map.
 - Navigate to the event location using Google Maps.
+- When tapping on any event marker on the map, a route (polyline) is displayed between the current location and the selected event location.

 ## Architecture
 Masr Club follows the Clean Architecture pattern to maintain separation of concerns and facilitate scalability.
 The app is divided into the following components: